2024/2025

 Esmond Lee

-For the fifth year, the DMG has partnered with Nuit Blanche / City of Toronto to offer a year-long artist residency.
+For the fifth year, the DMG has partnered with the City of Toronto, Economic Development & Culture Division to offer a year-long artist residency.
 This year, we are working with Scarborough-based artist Esmond Lee, whose focus will be on the curatorial process, as well as considering the use of audio in his practice.

 ABOUT THE ARTIST